rljacobson/lorislib/README.md

 Algorithms $RS$ (_Reconstruct Solutions_) and $RS_S$ (_Reconstruct Solutions
 with Strict associativity_) are not implemented.
 Instead, match generators and backtracking are used to find solutions.
 I would like to implement them in the future.

+# The Slow Loris

+The Slow Loris is at risk of extinction due to habitat loss and the illegal wildlife trade.
+There is demand for lorises for use in traditional medicine and as pets.